 So what could the Food Revolution learn from France?
-It may surprise you to learn that France had its own kids’ food revolution a few years ago.
+It may surprise you to learn that France had its own kids food revolution a few years ago.
 But over the past decade or so, the French have started to worry about threats to their food culture, and worried even more about a small rise in child obesity rates (which are still much lower than other developed countries) in the 1990s.

 In response, the French started their own Food Revolution.
-The government banned vending machines in schools (no exceptions), and then revised nutrition guidelines for the 6 million French kids eating in school cafeterias every day.
+The government banned vending machines in schools (yep, that’s right, all schools, no exceptions), and then revised nutrition guidelines for the 6 million French kids eating in school cafeterias every day.
 Children are strongly discouraged from bringing lunch from home (and most don’t, because what they get at school is so tasty!).
 Freshly prepared three-course meals (bien sur!) are served every day; vegetables and fruit have to be served at every meal (raw one day, cooked the next), and some foods—notably fried food, ketchup, and sweetened desserts—are served no more than once per week.
 (You can check out some of the (unbelievably) delicious menus that French school kids eat at my French Kids School Lunch Project).

 So France’s equivalent of Jamie Oliver, a chef named Cyril Lignac, arguably had a much easier job than his British counterpart.
 Both went into schools, made a TV show, wrote cookbooks.
 But whereas Jamie’s reception was, to put it bluntly, mixed, Cyril was received with open arms.
 The names of their two TV shows say it all: rather than Food Revolution, Lignac’s show was called Vive la Cantine (Long Live the Cafeteria)!